aziascreations/MC-Expanded-Iron-Bundles/mod-pages/modrinth.md

 # Expanded Iron Bundles
 Small mod that provides bundles with more storage space, and new functionalities in the future.

-## Features
-### Current
+## Current features
 * Recipe for the vanilla bundle with rabbit hide
 * Multiple variants with more storage space and special properties
   * Copper Bundle (128 slots / 2 stacks)
   * Iron Bundle (256 slots / 4 stacks)
   * Gold Bundle (384 slots / 6 stacks)
   * Diamond Bundle (512 slots / 8 stacks)
+  * Obsidian Bundle (768 slots / 12 stacks)
   * Ancient Scraps Bundle (896 slots / 14 stacks)
   * Netherite Bundle (1024 slots / 16 stacks & Immune to fire and lava)

-### Planned
+## Planned features
 * Versions for Forge and previous versions of Minecraft
 * A config file to enable/disable specific bundles, change capacity
 * Better visuals for the occupancy bar
-* More bundles with special mecanics (i.e.: Ender Bundle, ...)
+* More bundles with special mechanics (i.e.: Ender Bundle, ...)
-* Bundle modifiers (i.e.: Piston to throw items further, ...)
+* Bundle upgrades (i.e.: Piston to throw items further, ...)
-* Imrpoved bundle mecanics (i.e.: Swapping last inserted item, Thrown single stack, ...)
+* Improved bundle mechanics (i.e.: Swapping last inserted item, Throw a single stack, ...)

+## Recipes
+Check the "*Gallery*" tab at the top of the page for a complete list of the crafting recipes.

 ## Versions
 ### Fabric
-✖️ 1.18 and earlier - Should be comming soon...<br>
+✖️ 1.18 and earlier - Should be coming soon...<br>
 ✔️ 1.19 & 1.19.1 - Actively supported

 ### Forge
-✖️ 1.18 and earlier - Should be comming soon...<br>
+✖️ 1.18 and earlier - Should be coming soon...<br>
 ✖️ 1.19 & 1.19.1 - Will come once Forge supports it

 ## Requirements